spacebanana420/ffscala/README.md

 * Scala 3
 * Your program needs to compile to JVM, since FFscala uses java.io.File

+# Download

+You can find releases of FFscala [here](https://github.com/spacebanana420/ffscala/releases)

 # How to use

 Import the .scala files of this repository into yours